microsoft/DeepSpeedExamples/inference/huggingface/zero_inference/README.md

-# DeepSpeed ZeRO-Inference v2.0
+# ZeRO-Inference: 20X faster inference through weight quantization and KV cache offloading

-We released initial ZeRO-Inference support back [in late 2021](https://github.com/microsoft/DeepSpeed/pull/1514) and have been continuously pushing out usability and performance updates ever since.
-In mid 2022 we released a [detailed blog and performance study of ZeRO-Inference that we will reference as ZeRO-Inference v1.0](https://www.deepspeed.ai/2022/09/09/zero-inference.html).
-We are pleased to announce a refreshed version of this popular feature with dramatically improved performance we are calling ZeRO-Inference v2.0.
-This release continues to enable inference computation of massive models (with hundreds of billions of parameters) on as few as a single GPU by leveraging multi-level hierarchical memory (e.g., GPU, CPU, and NVMe).
+ZeRO-Inference enables inference computation of massive models (with hundreds of billions of parameters) on as few as a single GPU by leveraging multi-level hierarchical memory (e.g., GPU, CPU, and NVMe).
 It delivers efficient computation for `throughput-oriented` inference scenarios despite the latency of fetching model weights from CPU memory or NVMe over PCIe interconnect.
+We [previewed](https://github.com/microsoft/DeepSpeed/pull/1514) this AI democratization technology in late 2021, and followed up in 2022 with a [paper](https://arxiv.org/abs/2207.00032) and [blog](https://www.deepspeed.ai/2022/09/09/zero-inference.html) describing the first full-feature release in [DeepSpeed versions >= 0..6.6](https://github.com/microsoft/DeepSpeed/tree/v0.6.6).
+We have been continuously pushing out usability and performance updates ever since, and are pleased to announce a major refresh of this popular DeepSpeed feature.
+This new release leverages two memory optimizations (weight quantization and KV cache offloading) to deliver up to 20X speedup in inference throughput, and is available in [DeepSpeed versions >= 0.10.2]().

 This repo is used to showcase ZeRO-Inference's capability of serving economic cases for large generative models.
 For these models, the major memory consumption originates from model weights and KV cache, limiting the maximum batch size (thus throughput) that can be used in inference.

-ZeRO-Inference v2.0 supports 4-bit quantization of model weights, leading to approximately $4\times$ reduction on its memory usage.
+ZeRO-Inference now supports 4-bit quantization of model weights, leading to approximately $4\times$ reduction on its memory usage.
 This is a generic feature and is model agnostic (requiring no model change).
 The highly efficient quantization/dequantization kernels have been integrated into the DeepSpeed framework.
 Additionally, KV cache, as the other limiting factor of improving system throughput, can be offloaded to CPU for computation (e.g.,cpu-cache-compute).
 Using publically available OPT and BLOOM models as examples, we demonstrate how KV cache CPU offloading can be easily enabled for all Hugging Face models through our recipe.
 Refer to [models](models) for details.

-With these two added techniques, we show that ZeRO-Inference v2.0 can achieve significant throughput and batch size improvement over the v1.0 of ZeRO-Inference, and comparable generation throughput to the SOTA throughput-oriented inference frameworks.
+With these two added techniques, we show the significant throughput and batch size improvements of this new ZeRO-Inference release over the previous one.
+We further show that ZeRO-Inference achieves comparable token generation throughput to the SOTA throughput-oriented inference frameworks.
-Unlike [FlexGen](https://github.com/FMInference/FlexGen) which requires from-scratch model implementation with their APIs, ZeRO-Inference v2.0 requires `NO` code change for `4-bit` weight quantization and offloading (integrated to DeepSpeed inference framework), and only minor changes to the model code for KV cache offloading.
+Unlike [FlexGen](https://github.com/FMInference/FlexGen) which requires from-scratch model implementation with their APIs, ZeRO-Inference requires `NO` code change for `4-bit` weight quantization and offloading (integrated to DeepSpeed inference framework), and only minor changes to the model code for KV cache offloading.

-More features are planned to be release in the near future to further improve the performance of ZeRO-Inference; for example, partial offloading, KV cache quantization, and etc. Please check the [Working-In-Progress](#working-in-progress) list and stay tuned.
+We plan to release more performance improvements to ZeRO-Inference, such as partial offloading, KV cache quantization, and etc, in the near future.
+Please check the [Working-In-Progress](#working-in-progress) list and stay tuned.

 ## Install